8 t-shirt design trends so far in 2018

 Or if you’re ordering company tees for your staff, your team will surely be impressed by the nice touch and attention to detail.

-We hope this gives you some design inspiration heading into the second half of the year.
+We hope these 8 t-shirt design trends give you some design inspiration heading into the second half of the year.
 Have you noticed any design trends that we didn’t list?
 Let us know!
 We’d love to hear from you about what’s going to be hot in the coming months.
 Outside of the weather, that is.